The Big 4 Accounting FirmsEverything You Need to Know

 Now we know what they are and how they operate, let’s take a closer look at each firm individually.

-The Big 4 firms in general have a similar culture, primarily because they do the same work and employ the same types of candidates, but there are differences.
+But luckily for you, here at Big 4 Career LAB we teach you the right mindset for this type of work (because it’s certainly not for everyone…).
+The Big 4 firms all have a similar culture, primarily because they do the same work and employ the same types of candidates.

 The most prominent differentiator in culture is not actually the firm but the specific office.
 It’s surprising to some, but the EY NYC office will be more like the Deloitte NYC office than the EY Seattle office.